renderedtext/semaphore-docs-new/source/docs/third-party-tools.md

 - [Dashing widget](https://github.com/rastasheep/semaphore-dashing): simple [Dashing](https://github.com/Shopify/dashing) widget to display the status of the latest build for a repository on Semaphore.
 - [Project Monitor](https://github.com/pivotal/projectmonitor): Big visible chart CI aggregator by Pivotal Labs.
 Made for big screens.
+- [Semaphore CI monitor](https://github.com/lucianoratamero/semaphore-ci-monitor): Python based CI monitor for Semaphore.
+You can run it locally to keep an eye on your projects statuses.
+It uses Twitter Bootstrap and is mobile ready.

 ## API clients